 This multidisciplinary team approach ensures that the care we provide best meets the unique needs of each patient and family.
 We assist with establishing a diagnosis, providing the best therapy available, and providing multidisciplinary assessments to anticipate difficulties and optimize care.

 Dr. Paul Orchard is the Director of BMT for MPS

-If your baby has received a positive newborn screening test or a biochemical diagnosis of Hurler syndrome, we're here to help no matter where you are located.
+Has your baby received a positive newborn screening test or a biochemical diagnosis of MPS I/Hurler syndrome?
+What this means to your family and how you should proceed can be complex and confusing.
+We're here to help, no matter your location.
 Please email the Mucopolysaccharidosis (MPS) Center (firstname.lastname@example.org).

-Our multidisciplinary team of healthcare professionals at the University of Minnesota Masonic Children’s Hospital collaborates with the Minnesota Department of Health Newborn Screening Program (MDH-NBS) to address the varied and long-term spectrum of clinical needs for patients with Hurler syndrome.
+Our multidisciplinary team of healthcare professionals at the University of Minnesota Masonic Children’s Hospital collaborates with the Minnesota Department of Health Newborn Screening Program (MDH-NBS).
+Together we address the varied and long-term spectrum of clinical needs for patients with Hurler syndrome.